WebOrigami/docs/src/content/framework/index.md

 - command-line tools
 - dev toolchains

+Working in Graph Origami can feel like making a spreadsheet: you define things with formulas that yield small answers that build towards the thing you're trying to create.
+Like a spreadsheet, Graph Origami is excellent for quick experiments or independent projects, but it's also just as suitable for real work.

 ## Concepts

 Most tools for creating content like websites achieve power through complexity that's hidden from you, and offer flexibility through configuration that's to difficult to understand.